alchemyplatform/cw3d-nft-explorer/readme.md

  ┗ 📜package.json
 ```

-Start editing the `pages/index.jsx` file in the `frontend` directory to customize the project according to your own needs!
+Start editing the `pages/index.jsx` file in the root directory to customize the project according to your own needs!